-This hesitancy is commonly due to not understanding exactly what cryptocurrency is, how it works, or how to buy and use it.
-In this article, we’ll go over all this, plus the kinds of programming languages that support popular cryptocurrencies if you’re interested in gaining the skills needed to create your own.
+Here, we’ll go over all this, plus the kinds of programming languages that support popular cryptocurrencies if you’re interested in gaining the skills needed to work in this fast-evolving sector.

 Cryptocurrency is a digital or virtual currency that can be used to purchase goods and services.
-It functions like traditional or fiat currencies like the dollar or the Yen.
-But the way cryptocurrency is exchanged is different because everything happens digitally.
+It functions like traditional, government-issued currencies, like the U.S. dollar or the Japanese yen.
+But the way cryptocurrency is exchanged is different, because everything happens digitally.

 Cryptocurrency transactions happen on a blockchain, which is essentially a digital ledger that records transactions between parties in a secure and verifiable way.
 And the data on the ledger are duplicated and distributed across all of the computers on the network.

 It’s called a blockchain because data is organized in blocks that are chained together using pointers.
-When you buy, sell, or trade cryptocurrency, information about your transaction, like the date and time it occurred and the involved parties, are stored on the blockchain.
+When you buy, sell, or trade cryptocurrency, information about your transaction — like the date and time it occurred and the involved parties — is stored on the blockchain.